haweecodes/simple-product-page/README.md

 # Simple Product Page

-Its a simple product page that I made to implement Next js i18n
+Its a simple product page that I made to implement Next js i18n and app router